 - Measure one teaspoon and give three times per day.

 - Probiotics and/or Vitamins are excellent to boost your dog’s immune system and digestive health.
 You can purchase some vitamins and probiotic supplements at our online shop.

-If your dog’s cough continues for more than a week, take him to your local veterinarian, it’s probably best if your vet prescribed some antibiotics.
+If your dog’s cough continues, take him to your local veterinarian, it’s probably best if your vet prescribed some antibiotics.